 Rationale: Easy access to current guidelines is an integral part of an effective clinical service, particularly in the context of shift working and staff rotations.
-There is some evidence that structures and processes of care and some outcomes can be improved with the use of evidence-based guidelines (24,25).
+Structures and processes of care and some outcomes can be improved with the use of evidence-based guidelines (27-28).

-- All NNUs should have a set of readily accessible evidence-based guidelines relevant to all commonly encountered clinical conditions and interventions seen in their practice.
-These should be in line with BAPM Frameworks for Practice and Optimisation Toolkits. - Units should also have a rolling programme of guideline development and review informed by regular audits assessing compliance with guidelines, aligned with the unit's quality improvement strategy. - Networks should have oversight of the appropriateness of the care pathways for high risk and sick babies, particularly those that involve in and ex-utero transfers and specialist care. - There should be network guidelines on optimal location of delivery, neonatal care and referral and transfer for preterm babies born at different gestations, babies with suspected perinatal hypoxia-ischaemia, babies with congenital abnormalities and other babies requiring specialist input.
+- All NNUs should have a set of readily accessible evidence-based guidelines relevant to all commonly encountered clinical conditions and interventions.
+These should be in line with BAPM Frameworks for Practice and Optimisation Toolkits. - Units should also have a rolling programme of guideline development and review informed by regular audits assessing compliance with guidelines, aligned with the unit's quality improvement strategy. - Networks should have oversight of the appropriateness of the care pathways for high risk and sick babies, particularly those that involve in- and ex-utero transfers and specialist care. - There should be network guidelines on optimal location of delivery, neonatal care and referral and transfer for preterm babies born at different gestations, babies with suspected perinatal hypoxia-ischaemia, babies with congenital abnormalities and other babies requiring specialist input.